Home Sweet Home: Convert Your Home into a Language Immersion Paradise

 Hang on—it’s not as difficult as you might think.
 A bit of planning, some commitment and—bam!—you’ve got yourself some at-home immersion!

-The SMART Guide to Achieving Language Immersion at Home
+Steps to Achieve Language Immersion at Home

 1. Set a SMART goal